 I love teaching—it’s the natural outgrowth of my own writing process, and I enjoy helping students and clients realize their visions in their own writing.
-I can work with you on shorter or longer projects, and can offer feedback on projects in any stage of development.
+I work with students on individual stories, on novels in progress, and can offer detailed feedback on projects in any stage of development.

-I’ve taught creative writing to undergraduate and MFA students around the US and internationally, teaching at schools including Hollins University, the University of Iowa, Chatham University, Warren Wilson College, and Antioch University Los Angeles.
-I’ve been a mentor in SUNY Stonybrook’s Bookend program, and have taught in the Iowa Summer Writers’ Festival, the Southhampton Writers’ Conference and for Catapult in New York.
+I’ve taught creative writing to undergraduate and MFA students around the US and internationally, teaching at schools including Hollins University, the University of Iowa, Chatham University, Warren Wilson College, Antioch University Los Angeles, and Tunghai University in Taiwan.
+I’m core Faculty at the low residency MFA program at Alma College, and am a mentor in SUNY Stonybrook’s Bookend program; I’ve also taught in the Iowa Summer Writers’ Festival, the Southhampton Writers’ Conference, for Catapult in New York and via Zoom for 1455 Literary Arts.
 I’ve also run private writing workshops, both in New York City and Sacramento.

+My editorial service is, first, a belief in the power of story and narrative, and the ways close reading and editorial feedback can help a student sharpen and improve a story.
 I believe deeply in the process of revision, and in the way a work deepens and grows and changes over drafts.
 I can work with clients on macro level issues—plot and architectural concerns in a story, finding ways to focus a narrative and make it more urgent.
 I also look at micro level issues–examining a work line by line, looking at sentences to evaluate whether they are clearly conveying your meaning to the reader.
 Working on a manuscript with a client is a collaborative process, and I’m happy to brainstorm possible ideas with you, helping you find the path you want to take for your manuscript.
-I can also help clients applying to MFA programs in creative writing, in either fiction or nonfiction.
-I am familiar with the MFA admissions process and I can help sharpen your manuscript and personal statement and consult on programs that would be right for you.
+I also help clients applying to MFA programs in creative writing, in either fiction or nonfiction.
+I am familiar with the MFA admissions process and can help sharpen your manuscript and personal statement and consult on programs that would be right for you.

 Short story consult: A consult for writers working on a short story or essay.
 I’ll critique one short story or essay, up to 25 double-spaced pages, which includes line edits, an editorial letter and 1-hour talk via phone or Skype.

-All editorial services may include handouts and materials that I use in my university teaching.
+All editorial services include handouts and materials that I use in my graduate and undergraduate university teaching.

 Writing Coach: Need a guide to help you with your writing process or project on an ongoing basis?
 Regular coaching sessions can help you focus or outline a project or come up with a plan to write it.
 Coaching can be organized in many ways—you can send me work on a regular basis, you can check in with emails or scheduled calls to bounce ideas off me.
 I can also give you directed writing prompts to help you explore specific issues in a manuscript.
 As a coach, I can help you come up with a plan to you complete your project and be there for you along the way.